-Because of the size and the variety of higher educational institutions in Australia, the quality of any given institution and its programs is hard to determine.
-The most expensive institution is not necessarily the best, nor is every program at a highly regarded institution necessarily of the same high quality.
+Because of the size and variety of higher educational institutions in Australia, the quality of any given institution and its programs are hard to determine.
+The most expensive institution is not necessarily the best, nor is every program at a highly regarded institution of the same quality.

-For graduate students, the research and publication records of the faculty in your chosen department are probably the best measures of quality, although even a "good" department might not have a top processor in the specialization that you are looking for.
-Ask your current professors for advice and guidance.
+For graduate students, the research and publication records of the faculty in your chosen field are probably the best measures of quality, but sometimes the department might not have a top processor in the specialization students seek.
+Ask current professors for advice and guidance.
 They are usually the best sources of information on the quality of a graduate program.

 Factors that can affect the quality of the education available to undergraduates include:

 - Class size: are all classes taught in a lecture format, or are smaller seminars and discussion sessions available for undergraduates?

 - Opportunities for independent research and direct work with faculty: are there service learning opportunities, undergraduate research programs, and an honors program?

 - Educational background of the student body: is the institution nonselective ("open enrollment"), selective, competitive, or highly competitive?

 Graduate students will want to consider the type and number of research or study facilities available.
 You may want to know how many libraries the school has, how many volumes those libraries contain, and whether students can borrow books from libraries at other institutions using inter-library loans.